warpme/minimyth2/README.md

 - preparing bootable image
 - uploading created bootable image to i.e. PXE server or NFS server or starts flashing SD card

 From building perspective - MiniMyth2 is closest to LFS build in fully automated way.

 When compared to i.e. LibreELEC - MiniMyth2 builds single universal rootfs image for all supported boards.
 Difference beetween SD card images for each supported board is only in bootloader (SD card BOOT partition).
+It also offers multi-board capability so teoretically it can build - in one build session - single SD card image for all SoC.
+Practically - due some SoC boot conflicts - only subset of SoC can work with universal card SD iamge currently.